• Skip to primary navigation

 • If you don't bake the granola for long enough it won't be crispy so don't take it out of the oven too soon.

-• Don't over-bake this granola.
+• Don't over-bake this grain free granola.
 You don't want the granola to burn so watch it closely near the end.

-You can use this granola in so many ways!
-It is delicious eaten as is as a crunchy snack but you can also use it to top yogurt or add milk to it to turn it into cereal.
+• Serving ideas: you can eat this granola plain as a crunchy snack or you can use it to top yogurt or add milk to it to turn it into cereal.
 You can also layer it with whipped cream, coconut whipped cream or yogurt and fruit to make granola parfaits.

-Store this granola in an airtight container at room temperature for up to 30 days.
+• Storage: store this granola in an airtight container at room temperature for up to 30 days.
+This granola also freezes really well for up to 3 months in a freezer safe bag or container.

 A jar full of grain free granola on a baking sheet covered in granola.